Siddp278/Attrition_Rate/Readme.txt

 commented out.
 If you are running this code for the first time, then uncomment out the pickle code and run.
 The folders for pickle have been made, you just have to run the code once.
-Check files -> Trial.py and Attrition/views.py.
+Check files -> Trial.py and Attrition/views.py, uncooment it and run once, the sentiment analysis models will get trained and pickle files will be generated.
+Once this is finished, cooment the code again.
-If warning is been shown then use older version of pickle package.
+*If warning is been shown then use older version of pickle package.*

-Requirement.txt has some unwanted packages in them *teehee* sorry, kinda messed my virtual envs there.
-But mostly you would need ml packages, nlp packages(nltk) and django packages.
+Requirement.txt has has all the dependencies specified which you will need to run this project.

-A folder named Reviews is given, it has dataset which is used to train moel for sentiment analysis.
+A folder named Reviews is given, it has dataset which is used to train model for sentiment analysis.

+There is a folder named Attrition_rate_bois (yeah naming I know !).
+This folder has jupyter notebook where the training of the model for finding attrition has been done.
+The folder has finalized_model which is a pickle file storing weights of the model used.
+If you want to train your own model then use the jupyter notebook and make your own finalized_model pickle file.
+Then copy this pickle file to Attrition app and specify it in the Attrition/views.py.
+Then run and the app will run smoothly.

 For the working of the website:
 1. A person most probably Employer or HR directive will access to login into